Saint Catherine of Siena

 A short life, a lasting theological voice

 Catherine died in Rome at just 33, having dictated her most significant theological work, The Dialogue, in the final years of her life — recorded conversations between herself and God that became a defining text of medieval Christian mysticism.
 In 1970, Pope Paul VI declared her a Doctor of the Church, only days after granting the same title to Teresa of Ávila — making Catherine one of the very first women in the Church's history to receive its highest recognition for theological writing, achieved without ever holding any formal position within the institution she helped reshape.
+She remains one of only four women, alongside Saint Teresa of Ávila, Thérèse of Lisieux, and Hildegard of Bingen, to hold the title.

 Trivia